London Underground R Stock: History

 Cars were formed into semi-permanent units and when first placed in service, these were either four-car units with the cab at the west end (DM-NDM-NDM-NDM) or two-car units with the cab at the east end (NDM-DM).
 For off-peak service, one unit of each type was coupled together to form a six-car train, whilst at peak times, several such trains would be lengthened to eight cars by the addition of a second two-car unit.
 A maximum of 36 eight-car trains could be formed, with the remaining 15 running as six-car.
 Initially the R Stock trains were painted red, to match the O, P and Q Stock trains, but one eight-car train of R49 stock was left unpainted, as an experiment.
 The R59 stock was also unpainted; the R38/3 stock that was converted to run with it was painted silver-grey to match.
-Since the trains were regularly reformed between 6 and 8 car lengths it became usual to see trains of mixed red and silver formation, so in 1963–68 all the red R Stock trains were repainted to match the unpainted aluminium cars.
+Since the trains were regularly reformed between 6 and 8 car lengths it became usual to see trains of mixed red and silver formation, so in 1963–68 all the red R Stock trains were repainted white to match the unpainted aluminium cars.

+The coupling between two units was of the Wedglock type, and one of these was fitted at the eastern end of all units and at the western ends of the two-car units.
+Coupling of two units was automatically achieved by driving the two together.
+To uncouple two units, an uncoupling control was operated in one of the cars adjacent to the coupler.
+Two-car units had this in the driving cab, but four-car units, having no cab at the eastern end, were provided with a key-operated control on the outside of the car end.
+The four-car units had a Ward coupler at the western end, because this end would not normally need to couple.
+In both types of unit, there was a bar coupling between cars, which could only be uncoupled in a workshop.

 In 1962/63 one train of R stock featured in early trials of automatically driven trains, prior to the larger scale trials on the Central Line which preceded the use on the Victoria line.
 These trials involved the one eastbound District Line train travelling in automatic mode between Stamford Brook and Ravenscourt Park stations.
 In 1971 it was decided to abandon the practice running trains with six cars off-peak and eight cars during the peak; instead all District line trains would be seven cars in length.
 36 of the four-car units were reduced to three cars; these units would in future always be coupled to two two-car units to form a seven car train.
 The remaining 15 four-car units were lengthened to five cars by adding one of the released cars; these units would work with a single two-car unit.
 This left 21 cars (all of R47 type) spare that were sent for scrap.